A. Benjamin Spencer: Career

 Prior to becoming Dean of William & Mary Law School, Spencer served on the faculty at the University of Virginia School of Law, first as the Earle K. Shawe Professor of Law (2014–2017), as a professor of law (2017–2018), and as the Justice Thurgood Marshall Distinguished Professor of Law (2018–2020).
 During the 2019–2020 academic year, he was the Bennett Boskey Visiting professor of law at Harvard Law School as well as a Visiting Professor at the University of Chicago School of Law.

 Spencer previously served as professor, associate dean for research and director of the Frances Lewis Law Center at Washington and Lee University School of Law.
 He is a member of the American Law Institute, a member of the West Academic Law School Advisory Board, and a member of the British Ambassador's Advisory Council.
 He formerly served on the Virginia State Bar Council and has served as a special assistant U.S. attorney for the Western District of Virginia.

 Prior to joining the Washington and Lee faculty, Spencer was an associate professor of law at the University of Richmond School of Law.
 He also formerly worked as an associate in the law firm Shearman & Sterling and as a law clerk to Judge Judith W. Rogers of the U.S. Court of Appeals for the D.C.
 Circuit.

 Education & Awards

 Spencer holds a B.A. from Morehouse College, having graduated summa cum laude as class valedictorian, a J.D. from Harvard Law School where he served as Articles Editor of the Harvard Law Review, and a Master of Science from the London School of Economics, where he was a Marshall Scholar.

 In 2007, Spencer was awarded the Virginia State Council of Higher Education “Rising Star” award, given to the most promising junior faculty member among all academic fields at all colleges and universities in Virginia.
 He was the first law professor to receive this award.

-In June, 2022, Spencer was honored with the William R. Rakes Leadership in Education Award from the Virginia State Bar (VSB) Section on the Education of Lawyers in Virginia.
-In January of 2025, Spencer was inducted as a Fellow of the Virginia Bar Foundation.
+In June 2022, Spencer was honored with the William R. Rakes Leadership in Education Award from the Virginia State Bar (VSB) Section on the Education of Lawyers in Virginia.
+In January 2025, Spencer was inducted as a Fellow of the Virginia Bar Foundation.